KrishBharadwaj5678/Screen-Resolution/README.md

 **A simple and lightweight website that displays your screen dimensions (width and height) in real time.**

 ## ✨ Features
 - 📏 Shows exact screen width and height
-- ⚡ Instant updates when resizing the screen
 - 🎨 Clean and minimal design
 - 📱 Works on all devices